 This year, the conditions for the coming regulatory period will be defined.
-We want to stable conditions that can tackle the mountain of investment we are facing.
+We want to establish a good dialogue and long-term, and stable conditions that can tackle the mountain of investment we are facing.
 In addition, there is a dire need to shorten permit processes.